Tafjord

+Tafjord is a village in Fjord Municipality in Møre og Romsdal county, Norway.
 The village is very isolated and (other than by boat) the only way into the valley is by road from the village of Sylte.
 The road is composed almost entirely of two tunnels through the very steep mountains along the edge of the Tafjorden: the 5.3 km Heggur Tunnel and the 700 m long Skjegghammar Tunnel.

+Geography

+The village is in a valley located at the end of the Tafjorden, about 12 km southeast of the village of Sylte, and just west of the borders of Reinheimen National Park.
+In the park, the mountains Tordsnose, Karitinden, and Puttegga all lie about 15 km to the southeast of Tafjord in the Tafjordfjella mountain range.